Ergodic Theory Meets Polarization. II: A Foundation of Polarization Theory: Conclusion

 A complete characterization of polarizing operations is provided and it is shown that the exponent of polarizing operations cannot exceed $\frac{1}{2}$.
 Therefore, if we wish to construct polar codes that have a better exponent, we have to use other Ar{\i}kan style constructions that are not based on binary operations.
 Korada et. al. showed that it is possible to achieve exponents that exceed $\frac{1}{2}$ by combining more than two channels at each polarization step \cite{KoradaSasUrb}.

-The transformation used in \cite{KoradaSasUrb} is linear.
-An important problem, which remains open, is to determine whether non-linear transformations can achieve better exponents than linear transformations.
-In order to solve this problem, one might have to find a characterization of all polarizing transformations in the general non-linear case.
+The transformation used in \cite{KoradaSasUrb} as kernel is linear.
+Presman et. al. showed that nonlinear kernels can achieve strictly better exponents than linear kernels \cite{Presman}.
+An important problem, which remains open, is to find a characterization of all polarizing transformations in the general non-linear case.
 A generalization of the ergodic theory of binary operations that we developed in Part I \cite{RajErgI} is likely to provide such a characterization.